 For some, their sleeplessness will eventually go away on its own.
 However, there are things you can do to help mitigate this issue.

 If interruptions to your schedule are the cause of your sleeplessness, you may benefit from planning out your schedule ahead of time.
 For example, if you will be traveling overseas, slowly adjust your sleep schedule to your destination.
 Furthermore, avoid taking a nap if you arrive during the day, as this could lead to trouble sleeping later that night.
+That said, sometimes a nap might be necessary for you to safely drive16 to your destination or take care of children, in which case a nap would be warranted.

 Furthermore, they say you should not expect to heal overnight, allowing yourself time to work through your emotions.
 If you notice your emotions worsen or you have no one to talk to, they suggest reaching out to a professional for help.